Featured Project: Identification of Bridges with Fracture-Prone Details

-Bridges are vital nodes that ensure the connectivity of sprawling surface transportation networks.
-With the bridge inventory of the United States rapidly aging, and federal, state, and local departments of transportation lacking the financial resources to replace these structures, it is critical to identify and implement novel bridge preservation strategies to prolong their service lives.
+With the bridge inventory of the United States rapidly aging, and departments of transportation lacking the financial resources to replace these structures, it is critical to identify and implement novel bridge preservation strategies.
 KTC’s Bridge Preservation research group works on questions related to the techniques and materials used to repair, reinforce, and preserve the structural elements of bridges.
 They have worked on numerous projects for the Kentucky Transportation Cabinet, National Cooperative Highway Research Program (NCHRP), and the Federal Highway Administration.
-Key research topics include the effectiveness of protective coatings for concrete and steel, spot painting techniques, remediating chloride damage on steel bridges, the use of nondestructive technologies to inspect bridges, and holistic bridge maintenance and preservation strategies.
+Key research topics include the effectiveness of protective coatings for concrete and steel, spot painting techniques, remediating chloride damage on steel bridges, the use of nondestructive technologies to inspect bridges, and holistic bridge maintenance and preservation strategies to prolong service lives.

 Faculty & Staff